Dim-Aks/Get_ready/README.md

 Each user can view the entire list of meetings, filter them by relevance, or view only their meetings.
 You can even take a look at what meetings have already taken place.
 Also in the event card, friends can discuss all the details in the comments.

-There is no limit to the improvements, the plans include: notifications to meeting participants about the creation and comments, a picture to the user's profile, add top gifs to the main page :)

 # Собирайся!